Azure-Samples/azure-load-testing-samples/merge-results-csv-files/README.md

 2. Extract the downloaded Zip file and consolidate into a single CSV file.
 This is suitable if you have already downloaded the results file and you do not want to use any ALT APIs/SDKs for this automation.
 We will demonstrate this using a PowerShell script.

-Information on a sample scenario and instructions to use are available at <link to be updated>
+Information on a sample scenario and instructions to use are available at https://techcommunity.microsoft.com/t5/apps-on-azure-blog/consolidating-csv-results-files-in-azure-load-testing/ba-p/4033332

 ## Files in this sample